Water metering can provide the following benefits:

 How will you know that my meter is reading accurately?

 Meters used by the Regional District meet or exceed the AWWA (American Water Works Association) C700 Standard, and have a field-proven record of accuracy, reliability, and long-lasting performance.
+Meters can fail or lose some accuracy over a long period of time; however, the meter would under record consumption.
+It would be considered extremely unusual if a meter over recorded consumption.

 Who will pay for water meter maintenance?